Right to development: The Vienna Declaration and Programme of Action

 The 1993 Vienna Declaration and Programme of Action states in Article 10 "The World Conference on Human Rights reaffirms the "right to development", as established in the Declaration on the Right to Development, as a universal and inalienable right and an integral part of fundamental human rights.

 As stated in the Declaration on the Right to Development, the human person is the central subject of development.
 While development facilitates the enjoyment of all human rights, the lack of development may not be invoked to justify the abridgement of internationally recognized human rights.
 States should cooperate with each other in ensuring development and eliminating obstacles to development.
 The international community should promote an effective international cooperation for the realization of the right to development and the elimination of obstacles to development.
 Lasting progress towards the implementation of the right to development requires effective development policies at the national level, as well as equitable economic relations and a favorable economic environment at the international level."

+China participated in the drafting of the Vienna Declaration and Programme of Action, and its resolution on "the contribution of development to the enjoyment of all human rights" was adopted by the UN Human Rights Council.

+Having opposed the right to development in the 1986 Declaration, the United States changed its position and supported the right in the Vienna Declaration and Programme of Action.